-- 100 unique boxers with 14 attributes, all randomly generated for your game world, so no two players will have exactly the same experience with it.
+- 100 unique boxers with 14 attributes, all randomly generated for your game world, so no two players will have exactly the same experience.

 - Every boxer trains, improves, ages, gets worse, and eventually retires, to be replaced by a new rookie.
-The game world of Boxing Manager is ever-evolving.
+The game world is ever-evolving.

 - Select training focus for each boxer.
 Is dodging the priority, or punching strength?
-Do you want him to spar, or do you want him to punch the heavy bag?
 You get to select from training areas such as sparring, weight training, cardio, or speed bag.

-- Choose your boxer's tactics for each round of the boxing match.
-Do you want him to move fast with quick jabs, or be a slugger and go for the knockout with slow, but powerful punches?
-You'll have to choose his fighting style based on his particular boxing skills, and even patch him up between rounds, if he needs it.
+- Choose your boxer's tactics for each round of his boxing match.
+Should he move fast with quick jabs, or be a slugger and go for the knockout with slow, but powerful punches?
+You'll have to choose a fighting strategy based on his particular skills, and even patch him up between rounds, if he needs it.

 -- Booking matches for your boxers.
-You'll need to plot your fighters' course up the rankings carefully if you want them to be be successful.
-Putting them against tough opponents too soon could result in morale-wrecking losses that eventually cause them to quit the fight game altogether.
+You'll need to plot your fighters' course up the rankings carefully if you want them to be be successful and get a title bout.
+Putting them against tough opponents too soon could result in morale-wrecking losses that eventually cause them to quit the boxing game altogether.

-So, are you ready to enter the brutal world of professional boxing as a boxing manager?
+So, are you ready to enter the brutal world of boxing management?

 Official Website: http://www.jason-webb.com/boxing-manager/